I-amPrashant/File_Compressor/README.md

 - Only text files are supported.
 - Compressed file is in URL encoded format.
 - Decompressed file is in plain text format.
-- Don't directly decompress the file currently uploaded, reupload the encoded file for decompression.

 ## How it works